 Jailed and charged with murder, anger and bitterness took over.

 She shook her head.
 “No, they come to us.
 Every Tuesday night, the church ladies come sit at our bars to sing and teach us about God.”

 In search of relief, I accepted her invitation.
-At the appointed time, she took my hand and led me to the bars.
+When the ladies arrived, Alisha took my hand and led me to the bars.
 From the other side, two volunteers welcomed me with warm smiles and gentle eyes.
 They sang songs I didn’t know and said words I’d never heard.
 At the conclusion, they gave me a tract.

-As I read it later in my bunk, thoughts of going to hell for my sins brought even more anguish to my already devastated soul.
+That night, as I lay in my bunk and read the tract, thoughts of going to hell for my sins brought even more anguish to my already devastated soul.
 It told me a simple prayer could save me from the eternal fires.

 Saying the required words aloud, I waited for something to change, but nothing felt different.

-“Why don’t you try reading a Bible?” my friend asked.
+“Why don’t you try reading a Bible?”
+Alisha asked.

 A Bible?
 “Why?”

 She smiled.
 “Because that’s what you do when you’re a Christian.”